c-s-b/calculator/README.md

 Challenges:
 1. using the effecient solution
-    I often find my solutions are needlessly complex, so I aim to utilize concise solution that are as efficient as possible
+    I often find my solutions are needlessly complex, so I aim to utilize concise solution that are as efficient as possible I will utilize different tools to create similar functions to both practice and display aptitude of syntax
 2. chaining functions and methods